alaato/Konfigurator/README.md

 - check if the selected products are a pack
 - add the pack, show the price
 - hide the proces of the other products

+### 14.10

+- meeting mt Herr Usnerus and Duffner

+- New Kameras

+- fixing cache

+- some fixes